docarray/docarray/GOVERNANCE.md

 # Communication

-This project, just like all of open source, is a global community.
+This project, just like all open source, is a global community.
 In addition to the [Code of Conduct](./.github/CODE_OF_CONDUCT.md), this project will:

-* Keep all communucation on open channels ( mailing list, forums, chat ).
+* Keep all communication on open channels ( mailing list, forums, chat ).
 * Be respectful of time and language differences between community members ( such as scheduling meetings, email/issue responsiveness, etc ).
 * Ensure tools are able to be used by community members regardless of their region.